mendix/docs/content/en/docs/appstore/connectors/database-connector.md

     * For example, if you want to connect to the Amazon RDS PostgreSQL database (`jdbc:postgresql://xyz-rds-instance.ccnapcvoeosh.eu-west-1.rds.amazonaws.com:5432/postgres`), you need to place the PostgreSQL JDBC driver *.jar* inside the **userlib** folder
     * For more information, see the [Common JDBC Drivers](#links) section below
 * Specific to the `Execute` query action: an entity in the domain model that can be used for the results of the executed query
     * For example, a query like `select name, number from stock` has two columns (of the string and integer type, respectively).
-So in order to use the **Execute query** action, you have to add an entity in the domain model that has the same attributes as the columns in the query.
+So, to use the **Execute query** action, you have to add an entity in the domain model that has the same attributes as the columns in the query.

 {{% alert color="info" %}}
 Follow these prerequisites carefully to avoid connection errors.
 It is especially important to make sure that you add the *.jar* files for the database to which you want to connect into the *userlib* folder.